The sun is absolutely vital for our health, wellbeing and life.....

 A bit of background on the writer.-

 My name is Maeve, I am a qualified Homeopath and skincare formulator with a passion for nutrition, herbal medicine, alternative technology, organic agriculture...and skincare.

-In 2006 my husband and I took our 3 children to Ecuador, South America for 3 months where I spent a month volunteering as a Homeopath for the Rio Muchacho Organic Farm and surrounding community while also studying organic agriculture and alternative technology.
+In 2006 we took our 3 children to Ecuador, South America for 3 months where I spent a month volunteering as a Homeopath for the Rio Muchacho Organic Farm and surrounding community while also studying organic agriculture and alternative technology.

 My children were 6, 9 and 11 years old at the time and as I was not prepared to pump them full of drugs and cover them in chemicals I spent 6 months researching safe, natural alternatives.
 My youngest has very fair skin and my 2 older children have olive skin but all of them have very sensitive allergic skin.
 Not one of my children suffered from sun burn or an insect born illness in the whole time we were in Ecuador.
 On my return to the UK I continued my study and research and continued to formulate organic skincare and it’s an honor to be asked to share my knowledge and experience with you.
 I hope it will be useful.